aliabdellatif0/Calculator/README.md

 //Pseudocode below ->
 Approach buttons using a css grid layout

 Buttons all laid out now; output bar at the top is done and a satisfactory colour scheme is included

+Approach solution by assinging two inputs separated by operator to a variable through function on buttons.

+Issue has arose given assinging of variables whereby tried to solve using boolean however too many bugs encountered

+Taken a simplistic approach with many uses to for loop until operator found.

+split the string to before operator and after and use swith to go through what the operator was

+through switch perform your calculation